 Most foreign educated nurses enter the US through Consular Processing.
-Because of the that goes into effect on November 3, 2019, Musillo Unkenholt recommends that all US employers of foreign nurses -- and all Consular Processed immigrant visas -- immediately evaluate their corporate health insurance programs.
+Because of the new Presidential Proclamation that goes into effect on November 3, 2019, Musillo Unkenholt recommends that all US employers of foreign nurses -- and all Consular Processed immigrant visas -- immediately evaluate their corporate health insurance programs.
 Because immigrants will now need to be enrolled in health insurance programs within 30 days of entry into the US, employer policies may need to be renegotiated.

 MU suggests that employers take these steps:

 First, review your health insurance policy to confirm that new immigrants will be immediately eligible to enroll in health insurance programs.

 Second, draft a letter outlining the employer’s health insurance program for immigrants who are attending Consular Process interviews after November 3, 2019.

 Third, continually follow up with these immigrants to make sure that they are enrolled in health insurance programs within 30 days of entry into the US.